Digital-Defiance/Digital-Defiance/Bylaws.md

 ### Section 7.
 Acceptable Use

-- All use of Guild Resources must be in the service of creating Open Source Software.
+- All use of Guild Resources must be in the service of creating Open Source Software and Hardware.
 - Guild Resources may not be used to create a for-profit project or organization.
 Guild Email may not be used in the service of a for-profit endeavor.
 - All Members using Guild Resources submit a Yearly Accountability Statement/Project Portfolio.
 - Guild Resources must only be requested with a specific need or goal in mind.